matheuslara01/bookstore/README.md

 ![Banco de Dados Relacional](https://img.shields.io/badge/-Banco%20de%20Dados%20Relacional-007396?style=flat&logo=mysql&logoColor=white)
 ![PrimeFaces](https://img.shields.io/badge/-PrimeFaces-007396?style=flat&logo=primefaces&logoColor=white)

-## Funcionalidades

-- Cadastro de livros: Permite adicionar novos livros ao estoque informando os detalhes relevantes, como título, autor, editora, preço e quantidade disponível.

-- Atualização de informações: Permite editar as informações de um livro existente, como preço e quantidade em estoque.

-- Consulta de estoque: Permite visualizar a lista de todos os livros disponíveis, incluindo seus detalhes e quantidade em estoque.

-- Pesquisa de livros: Permite pesquisar livros por título, autor ou editora para facilitar a localização de informações específicas.

-## Tecnologias Utilizadas

-- JavaEE: Plataforma para o desenvolvimento de aplicações corporativas em Java.

-- Servlets: Componentes Java que são executados em um servidor web para processar solicitações HTTP.

-- JSP (JavaServer Pages): Tecnologia que permite a criação de páginas web dinâmicas, mesclando código Java com HTML.

-- JDBC (Java Database Connectivity): API do Java para conexão com banco de dados, utilizada para realizar operações de persistência dos dados.

-- Banco de Dados Relacional: Utilize um banco de dados relacional (por exemplo, MySQL, PostgreSQL) para armazenar as informações dos livros.

-- PrimeFaces: Biblioteca de componentes para desenvolvimento de interfaces de usuário (UI) baseadas em JavaServer Faces (JSF).
-Ela oferece uma ampla gama de componentes reutilizáveis e personalizáveis para facilitar a criação de interfaces de usuário ricas.

-- itext: Biblioteca para criação e manipulação de documentos PDF em Java.

-- Apache POI: Biblioteca para manipulação de arquivos do Microsoft Office (por exemplo, Word, Excel) em Java.

-- XMLBeans: Framework para geração de binários XML a partir de esquemas XML.

-## Pré-requisitos

-Certifique-se de ter o seguinte software instalado em sua máquina:

-- JDK (Java Development Kit) 8 ou superior.
-- Servidor de Aplicação compatível com JavaEE, como Apache Tomcat.
-- Banco de Dados Relacional (por exemplo, MySQL) e as devidas configurações de conexão.

-## Instalação e Configuração

-1. Clone o repositório em sua máquina local.

-2. Importe o projeto em sua IDE favorita (por exemplo, Eclipse, IntelliJ IDEA) como um projeto Maven existente.

-3. Configure a conexão com o banco de dados no arquivo `persistence.xml`.

-4. Inicie o servidor de aplicação e implante o projeto.

-5. Acesse o sistema pelo navegador utilizando a URL fornecida pelo servidor de aplicação.

-## Contribuição

-Contribuições para o aprimoramento do projeto são sempre bem-vindas.
-Se você deseja contribuir, siga as etapas abaixo:

-1. Faça um fork do repositório do projeto.

-2. Crie uma branch para a sua contribuição.

-3. Faça as alterações desejadas no código.

-4. Faça commit das suas alterações.

-5. Faça push para a sua branch.

-6. Abra um Pull Request para o repositório original.

-7. Aguarde a revisão e discussão da sua contribuição.

-## Licença

-Este projeto está licenciado sob a [MIT License](LICENSE).
+## Functionalities

+- Book registration: Allows you to add new books to the stock by informing the relevant details, such as title, author, publisher, price and available quantity.

+- Update Information: Allows you to edit an existing book's information, such as price and quantity in stock.

+- Inventory Inquiry: Allows you to view the list of all available books, including their details and quantity in stock.

+- Book Search: Lets you search for books by title, author, or publisher to make it easy to find specific information.

+## Technologies Used

+- JavaEE: Platform for developing corporate applications in Java.

+- Servlets: Java components that run on a web server to process HTTP requests.

+- JSP (JavaServer Pages): Technology that allows the creation of dynamic web pages, mixing Java code with HTML.

+- JDBC (Java Database Connectivity): Java API for database connection, used to perform data persistence operations.

+- Relational Database: Use a relational database (eg MySQL, PostgreSQL) to store book information.

+- PrimeFaces: Component library for developing user interfaces (UI) based on JavaServer Faces (JSF).
+It offers a wide range of reusable and customizable components to facilitate the creation of rich user interfaces.

+- itext: Library for creating and manipulating PDF documents in Java.

+- Apache POI: Library for handling Microsoft Office files (eg Word, Excel) in Java.

+- XMLBeans: Framework for generating XML binaries from XML schemas.

+## Prerequisites

+Make sure you have the following software installed on your machine:

+- JDK (Java Development Kit) 8 or higher.
+- Application Server compatible with JavaEE, such as Apache Tomcat.
+- Relational Database (eg MySQL) and appropriate connection settings.

+## Installation and Configuration

+1. Clone the repository on your local machine.

+2. Import the project into your favorite IDE (eg Eclipse, IntelliJ IDEA) as an existing Maven project.

+3. Configure the database connection in the `persistence.xml` file.

+4. Start the application server and deploy the project.

+5. Access the system through the browser using the URL provided by the application server.

+## License

+This project is licensed under the [MIT License](LICENSE).